mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 In order to get our application to work on Railway, we'll need to put our Express web application into a git repository and make a few minor modifications.
 Once we've done that, we can set up a Railway account, install our website and a database, and also try out the Railway client.

-That's all the overview you need in order to deploy the app to railway.
+That's all the overview you need to deploy the app to Railway.

 ### Get a Railway account